89luca89/distrobox/docs/useful_tips.md

 sudo apt install waydroid
 ```

-then proceed with its initialization using:
+Then proceed with its initialization using:

 ```bash
 export XDG_RUNTIME_DIR="/run/host/${XDG_RUNTIME_DIR}"